 - Call the police and report the accident immediately at the scene of the accident itself.
 Never agree to “keep this between us” or leave without reporting it.

 - Call the insurance company and say you’d like to make a claim as soon as possible—the same day as the accident, if you’re able.

-For how long you have to file a claim, there are two answers: there’s the legal deadline, and then there’s what’s best if you want to win your case.
-We’ll look at both of these below.
+A legal deadline dictates how long you have to file your claim, but you may want to file it earlier if it will help your case.
+We’ll look at both of these situations below.

 The Legal Deadline to File Your Claim (Statute of Limitations)

 A statute of limitations is a law that says how long a person has to bring forward a legal action.
 These laws present firm deadlines for filing your claim.
 In Georgia, most car accidents follow simple deadlines: